Big Muddy Badlands

 The Big Muddy Badlands are a series of badlands in southern Saskatchewan, Canada, and northern Montana, United States, in the Big Muddy Valley and along Big Muddy Creek.
 Big Muddy Valley is a cleft of erosion and sandstone that is 55 km long, 3.2 km wide, and 160 m deep.

 The Big Muddy Valley and Big Muddy Badlands were formed over 12,000 years ago near the end of the last ice age when a glacial lake outburst flood occurred from a pre-historic glacial lake located at present-day Old Wives Lake.
 Big Muddy Lake is a large salt lake at the heart of the badlands.
 Two other notable lakes, Willow Bunch Lake and Lake of the Rivers, are farther upstream in the valley.

-A prominent feature of the badlands is Castle Butte, which is an outcrop of sandstone and compressed clay that protrudes above the flat prairie.
+A prominent feature of the badlands is Castle Butte, which is an outcrop of sandstone and compressed clay that protrudes above the valley floor.
 It has a height of 60 m and a circumference of 500 m.
 It is located 19 km south of Bengough on Highway 34, about halfway between Big Muddy Lake and Willow Bunch Lake.
+Due to its prominence, the butte was used as a landmark for Indigenous peoples, early settlers, and the North-West Mounted Police.

 Jean Louis Legare Regional Park is a campground and golf course near Willow Bunch at the northern end of the valley.

 Ranching and tourism are important industries in the sparsely populated area.
 Tours of the badlands are arranged from the nearby town of Coronach.